Article contents

 Note: we’re talking about standard mortgages, but there’s now more options after retirement – we’ll cover those below.

-These days, we typically live a bit longer on average, although not quite as wealthy, so it’s very common for people to still be working later in life, or to be at least expecting to work later in life.
+These days, we typically live longer on average, although not quite as wealthy, so it’s very common for people to still be working later in life, or to be at least expecting to work later in life.

 And that's good news for those older borrowers looking for mortgages.
 ‘Normal’ mortgages come down to the year you think you’ll retire – and you can set that to up to 70 (and sometimes later), which means you can potentially get a standard mortgage until well, 70 (that’s when the mortgage should end (the final payment)).